TBCX

 • Body literals are emitted as TBCX_LIT_BYTESRC (source text + compiled bytecode) enabling cross-interpreter recompilation.

-• Serializes the header, top-level block, Procs table, Classes catalog (advisory), and Methods table (including kind 4 for self methods).
+• Serializes the header, top-level block, Procs table (with per-proc source-text LPString), Classes catalog (advisory), and Methods table (with per-method source-text LPString and kind 4 for self methods).

 • Lambda literals (apply forms) are compiled and serialized as lambda-bytecode literals.